Locations in Denver: Essentials

 303-985-4497

 The menu isn’t limited to a specific African region at this restaurant owned and run by Sylvester Osei-Fordwuo and his wife, Theodora.
 Instead, it offers a variety of foods from across the continent.
-If dishes like fufu, South African pap and chakalaka sound unfamiliar, worry not: The knowledgeable staff is happy to help guide you, delivering plenty of warm hospitality along the way.
+If dishes like fufu, South African pap and chakalaka sound unfamiliar, don’t worry: The knowledgeable staff is happy to help guide you, delivering plenty of warm hospitality along the way.

 3 articles